abhijeetpandit7/E-Society/README.md

 1. `npm install`
 2. `node server.js`

 At this point, you have all the necessary files to run the projet.
-You will still need to configure your MongoDB database in .env file.
+You will still need to configure your MongoDB URI & Stripe (optional) in .env file.

 ## Contributions
 <a href="https://github.com/abhijeetpandit7/e-society/graphs/contributors">